Chris Carr (politician): Resignation from Republican Attorneys General Association

 Carr was chair of the Republican Attorneys General Association, an organization that sent robocalls on January 6, 2021, urging supporters to march to Washington to dispute the certification of the election results in which Joe Biden won.
 Carr resigned as chair of the organization in April 2021 over his opposition to the robocall, saying he had a "fundamental difference of opinion" with others in the organization that began with "vastly opposite views of the significance of the events of January 6."

 2026 gubernatorial election

 On November 21, 2024, Carr announced his candidacy for Governor of Georgia in the 2026 Georgia gubernatorial election.

+Carr placed fourth in the primary election.
+He endorsed Rick Jackson in the primary runoff.

 Personal life

 Chris Carr is married to Joan Carr.
 They have two daughters.